Learn how to handle night weaning with these 6 steps! You CAN help your baby stop waking up in the middle of the night and eat during the day instead.

 4. “Can I be flexible with how much I reduce each night?”

 Yes!
 Two minutes and half an ounce each night is a guideline, not a rule.
-If you feel like your baby could use more calories, or you don’t want to wean so soon, feel free to reduce even less.
+If you feel like your baby could use more or less calories, or you don’t want to wean so soon, feel free to reduce even less.

 You know your baby best and can decide how quickly or slowly you want to wean.

 Waking up multiple times a night is like a rite of passage for many parents.
 The sleep deprivation ties us all together in one common experience, one we can relate with all too well.